 To view a story, all you have to do is tap on it to open the story in full screen mode (as seen below).

-You can skip back to the start of a story by tapping the left-hand side of the screen, and you can skip forwards passed a story by tapping the right.
-To pause a story all you need to do is hold your finger down on the screen.
+To re-watch a story tap the left-hand side of the screen, and to skip passed a story tap the right.
+To pause a story, hold your finger down on the screen.

 People can also reply and react to your stories, which only you can see.

 Facebook stories hold prime real estate as they sit at the top of the home page, in turn increasing your chances of being seen.